HTO3/Hto3.DateTimeHelpers/README.md

 ### FirstDayOfMonth

-Return the date of the first day in the specified month
+Return the date of the first day in the specified month.

 ```csharp
 new DateTime(2018, 2, 26).FirstDayOfMonth() == new DateTime(2018, 2, 1);